Brent Seabrook undaunted: 'I've got a lot of hockey left in me'

 So the big question is whether Seabrook can stall the career downturn or even regain his elite status.

 “I’ve got to be better.
 But I feel like I’ve got a lot of hockey left in me and a lot of good years ahead of me,” Seabrook said.
 “This summer’s going to be a tough summer.
-It’s going to be a battle to get ready to go and try and have a better year next year.”
+It’s going to be a battle to get ready to go and try to have a better year next year.”

-2. Even Duncan Keith — still one of the best defenseman in the NHL at 33 — knows he has some work to do after being unable to neutralize the Predators’ speed in the playoffs.
+2. Even Duncan Keith — still one of the best defensemen in the NHL at 33 — knows he has some work to do after being unable to neutralize the Predators’ speed in the playoffs.

-“I want to have a good summer of training,” Keith said, “and doing my best to get to a point where I feel like when you train hard, you get confidence from that, too — your body feels good and you feel strong.
+“I want to have a good summer of training,” Keith said, “and doing my best to get to a point where I feel like when you train hard, you get confidence from that, too — your body feels good, and you feel strong.
 That’s going to be my focus.

 “I know I could have played better.
 I’m obviously a big part of this team, so when I don’t play my best, it’s going to affect my team.
-I know I need a good summer of training and I’ll be ready to do.”
+I know I need a good summer of training, and I’ll be ready to go.”

 3. As long as Bowman is facing facts, how about considering a true power forward or big body to get the most out of Jonathan Toews while Toews is still in his prime.

-Toews can elevate his line mates’ game, but it seems to take a power forward/big body to elevate Toews’ game.
-From 2009-15, Toews was on the ice for 73 five-on-five goals in the playoffs — and either Dustin Byfuglien, Marian Hossa, Brandon Saad or Bryan Bickell was on the ice with him 65 times (89.0 percent).
-Add in Brandon Bollig and Ben Eager and it’s 67-of-73 (91.8 percent).
+Toews can elevate his linemates’ game, but it seems to take a power forward/big body to elevate Toews’ game.
+From 2009 to ’15, Toews was on the ice for 73 five-on-five goals in the playoffs — and either Dustin Byfuglien, Marian Hossa, Brandon Saad or Bryan Bickell was on the ice with him 65 times (89 percent).
+Add in Brandon Bollig and Ben Eager, and it’s 67 of 73 (91.8 percent).

-In 2013-15, Toews scored 12 five-on-five goals and either Hossa, Saad or Bickell was with him each time.
-Since the departure of Saad and Bickell and demotion of Hossa to the third line, Toews has not scored a five-on-five goal in 11 playoff games.
+From 2013 to ’15, Toews scored 12 five-on-five goals and either Hossa, Saad or Bickell was with him each time.
+Since the departure of Saad and Bickell and the demotion of Hossa to the third line, Toews has not scored a five-on-five goal in 11 playoff games.

 4. It remains to be seen if Artemi Panarin was caught in the undertow of a massive offensive failure, but this was the second time in two seasons his impact in the playoffs sharply declined from the regular season.
 Panarin had no goals and one assist in four games against the Predators.